 1. Tier One/Tier Two Retirement Benefit (Chapter 238).
-Tier One/Tier Two Retirement Benefit plan is closed to new members hired on or after August 29, 2003.
+OPERS is a defined benefit pension plan that provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to members and their beneficiaries.
+Benefits are established by state statute.
+This defined benefit pension plan portion of OPERS is closed to new members hired on or after August 29, 2003.